121 artists will be present at the 35th Bienal de São Paulo – MONDO MODA - Breaking Latest News

 The challenge of the group was to face the building’s own modernist conceptual and structural conventions, in order to create another flow of movement in the relationship between works and people.

-The architectural project developed by Vai promises to offer a new experience for visitors to the traditional Pavilhão Ciccillo Matarazzo at the 35th Bienal de São Paulo, inviting the public to explore the space in a new vision of it: the central span of the Pavilhão da Bienal will be entirely closed for the first time in history.
+The architectural project developed by the Van promises to offer a new experience for visitors to the traditional Ciccillo Matarazzo Pavilion at the 35th Bienal de São Paulo, inviting the public to explore the space in a new vision of it: the central span of the Bienal Pavilion will be entirely closed for the first time in history.

 Service